jfreboud/jfreboud.github.io/_posts/2021-08-06-inside-the-model.markdown

 | (200,  0, 0)     | (<span style="color:green">good shape</span>) | (1) => (<span style="color:green">good shape</span>) | ![wrong](/_assets/images/general/right.png) |
 | (0, 2000, 3 000) | (<span style="color:green">good shape</span>) | (0) => (<span style="color:red">bad shape</span>)    | ![right](/_assets/images/general/wrong.png) |

-We can observe that although we have changed the structure of $ model $ compared to the [previous article]({% post_url 2021-08-05-general-concepts %}), we still get exactly the same results.
+We observe that although we have changed the structure of $ model $ compared to the [previous article]({% post_url 2021-08-05-general-concepts %}), we still get exactly the same results.
 Which is in fact normal: although we changed its structure, we have built the same "global" function as in the previous article :smiling_imp: